FStarLang/FStar/README.md

      Makefile: A top-level file for building the verifier from source using the command line.

+     VS/FStar.sln:
-     fstar.fsproj: A project file for building the verifier using Visual Studio.
+        A Visual Studio (2012) solution file for all the F* sources.

      fstar.fs: The top-level file in the source tree that launches the verification tool.